Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 This workflow implements the CLI installation of [DIA-NN](https://github.com/vdemichev/DiaNN) in a highly scalable fashion.
 DIA-NN is a tool that performs data processing and analysis for data-independent acquistion (DIA) proteomics data and was developed by Demichev, Ralser and Lilley Labs ([Ralser et al. 2020](https://www.nature.com/articles/s41592-019-0638-x)).

 The Windows version of the DIA-NN tool is used, in order to negate the need to convert wiff files to mzML, which proved to have [deleterious impacts on the results](https://github.com/vdemichev/DiaNN/issues/777
 ).
 Wine PC emulator is used to run Windows DIA-NN on [NCI Gadi HPC](https://nci.org.au/our-systems/hpc-systems), a Linux platform.
-We have utilised the [Proteowizard container](https://hub.docker.com/r/chambm/pwiz-skyline-i-agree-to-the-vendor-licenses) for this since it conveniently contains Wine and Mono.

 Native DIA-NN processes the input samples in series.
 This workflow has been created to run these steps in parallel, to massively speed up the analysis of large cohorts and avoid the need for processing in batches and downstream batch correction.